alexfernandez/deployment/README.md

     $ node bin/deployment.js

+Or, if you installed the package globally, just use the command:

+    $ deployment

 Will launch a deployment, using the current directory as deployment directory.
 The temp directory will be called like current, but reside in `../test`.
 For instance, if your current directory is `/home/af/projects/x`, the default